 About Sonna Singleton Gregory

 Commissioner Sonna Singleton Gregory was first elected to serve the citizens of District 1 in August 2006.
-After being sworn in office in January 2007, Commissioner Singleton immediately went to work to educate herself more on the roles and responsibilities of a commissioner.
+After being sworn into office in January 2007, Commissioner Singleton Gregory immediately went to work to educate herself more on the roles and responsibilities of a commissioner.
 She completed the necessary classes sponsored by the Association of County Commissioners of Georgia and within 10 months of taking office, completed the Carl Vinson Institute Training to become a Certified County Commissioner.
-She is a member of the National Association of Black County Officials, and has served as Vice Chair of the National Association of Counties Arts and Culture Committee.
-In her role on the Arts & Culture Commission, she has worked to bring awards and national recognition to Clayton County Arts Programs.
+She is a member of the National Association of Counties Arts and Culture Committee and has served as Vice Chair.
+In her role on the Arts & Culture Commission, she has worked to bring awards and national recognition to Clayton County’s own Arts Clayton and other Clayton County arts programs.
+She is also a member of the Healthy Communities Committee and the Women of NACo.

 Commissioner Singleton Gregory is originally from Snow Hill, North Carolina.
 She is proud of her rural roots of growing up on a farm feeding the pigs and working in the fields.
 She says that hard work and values instilled in her by her late parents prepared her for the position of commissioner.
-Sonna is also proud of her 9 sisters and 4 brothers (1 deceased) who she says set examples that she strives to reach daily.
-Commissioner Gregory recently married (June 2014) Willie Davis Gregory, an eighteen year police officer employed with the Clayton County Police Department.
+She fondly remembers having to pick corn after school and working in tobacco during the summers.
+Commissioner Gregory is extremely proud of her 9 sisters and 4 brothers (1 deceased) who she says set examples that she strives to reach daily.
+Commissioner Singleton Gregory is married to Sergeant Willie Davis Gregory Jr., a 22 year Clayton County Police Officer.
+Sergeant Gregory is a TFO (Technical Flight Officer) in the Aviation Unit.
+He is a licensed helicopter and airplane pilot who enjoys flying his own airplane on the weekends.
 They live in Ellenwood.
-Commissioner Singleton Gregory has a 24 year old daughter Jordyn, a proud graduate of Clayton County Public Schools beginning with kindergarten.
-Jordyn is an accomplished music (cellist) who attended Howard University.
+Commissioner Singleton Gregory has a 26 year old daughter Jordyn, a proud graduate of Clayton County Public Schools.
+Jordyn is an accomplished musician (cellist) who attended Howard and Clayton State University.
+Jordyn is studying to be an orchestra teacher.